-Any person having a dial alarm device which dials the general police number, upon discovery thereof, shall receive notice, in writing, from the Chief of Police or his designated representative requiring the owner to comply with the terms of this chapter.
-If the owner fails to do so within 30 days of the receipt of said notice, he shall then be liable pursuant to the violation provisions of this chapter.
+Any person having a dial alarm device which dials the general police number, upon discovery thereof, shall receive notice from the Chief of Police or his designated representative requiring the owner to comply with the terms of this chapter.
+If the owner fails to do so within 30 days of said notice, he shall then be liable pursuant to the violation provisions of this Chapter.

 All components of such equipment must be maintained by the owner in good repair, and when evidence exists that there has been failure to comply with the operation or the requirements of this chapter, the Chief of Police or his designated representative is then authorized to demand that such device be disconnected until such time as compliance with the current requirements is reestablished.